sarpt/arls/README.md

 ### arguments

+- `--absolute-paths`: absolute paths of entries instead of default archive-relative paths. `false` by default.
+Ignored when `--json` is provided
 - `-e, --e` : (list) regex pattern for `grep` and its variants.
 It's mandatory to provide at least one.
 - `-i, --i` : input file.
 Mandatory, unless unnamed arguments before `--` provided.
 Ignored when unnamed arguments before `--` provided.
 - `--json` : json output. `false` by default.
+- `-L, --L` : long list output - provides extra information (only entry variant atm). `false` by default.
+Ignored when `--json` is provided
 - `--libarchive`: path to libarchive library.
 When not provided, `/usr/lib/libarchive.so` is used by default.
 - `--libmagic`: path to libmagic library.
 When not provided,